How Will Your Teen Behave When the SHTF?

 When the SHTF, that “think for yourself” mentality can be a real Catch-22 that can backfire, as is illustrated in the clip above.
 Later in the program, the young man snuck into the food supply and gave away rations to the neighbors under the cover of darkness.
 This resulted in an armed attack on the compound by the same people to whom he was dispensing charity.

 Now, in all fairness, the boy in the clip is the daughter’s boyfriend and was not raised by the prepping dad.
-However, can’t you easily imagine an idealistic young person intent on “doing right thing” taking a similar action?
+However, can’t you easily imagine an idealistic young person intent on “doing the right thing” taking a similar action?

 Instilling the Preparedness Mindset in Young People